GOLDEN RETRIEVER RESCUE OF MICHIGAN

 I HAVE YOUNG CHILDREN AND WOULD LIKE TO GET A GOLDEN FROM GRRoM.
 WHY ARE SO MANY OF THE DOGS ONLY FOR OLDER CHILDREN?

 This is a policy that we have adopted for the SAFETY OF OUR ADOPTERS’ CHILDREN.
 Dogs that come to us as shelter strays, where we know NOTHING of their past history, are designated for children 10 years old and older.
 We do not know that this dog may have been abandoned because of unfriendly behavior toward children, and we do not want to place your children at risk.
 Evaluation in the foster home is limited and may not show all the behavior that the dog might exhibit in his eventual home with different children.
 Dogs that have had good experiences with children will be listed with these ages, but please know that these “kid experienced” dogs are limited, so you may need to be patient for one to become available and be a match for your family.
 The minimum age requirement for children is the age of the youngest child at the time of surrender -- or older, as deemed appropriate by the foster.
 We make absolutely no exceptions to this policy.
+We do not place dogs in families with children under 5 years of age.

 I HAVE ANOTHER DOG.
 HOW WILL I KNOW THAT THEY WILL BE COMPATIBLE?